Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 6.4.1 Statistical Analysis

-In some cases, it is possible to extract meaningful insights from data just by looking at it.
-Tools like Microsoft Excel allow the instant generation of scatter plots, histograms, pivot tables, and many other forms of visualizations from large sets of data.
+Sometimes, it is possible to extract meaningful insights from data just by looking at it.
+Tools like Microsoft Excel allow the instant generation of scatter plots, histograms, pivot tables, and many other visualizations from large data sets.

 These visualizations can help you spot patterns, trends, and correlations without requiring an advanced degree in statistics.

-If these observations confirm your gut feeling, you can make reasonably safe conclusions that would then allow you to adjust your processes accordingly.
+If these observations confirm your gut feeling, you can make reasonably safe conclusions allowing you to adjust your processes accordingly.

 Advanced statistical analysis tools like the t-test, -test, Analysis of Variance (ANOVA), regression, or correlation analysis allow you to test complex hypotheses.